Recent Strength indicator: Terms and Conditions

 Pair Strength Analyzer here.

-Latest version of CSM here, and 'Currency strength - Giraia' here.
+Latest version of CSM here; 'Currency strength - Giraia' here; RSI based strength indicator and dashboard here.

 Beyond MT4 indicators: